Nikola034/Nikola034/README.md

 # Hi, I'm Nikola

 I am passionated and highly motivated student and software developer.
-I've successfully finished second year of Software engineering at Faculty of Technical Sciences in Novi Sad and I'm looking for more knowledge.
+I'm at the end of my third year of Software engineering at Faculty of Technical Sciences in Novi Sad and I'm looking for more knowledge.
 Seeking for new opportunities and potential <b>internships</b> to expand my knowledge and gain useful experience.<br>

 👯 I’m looking to collaborate on <b>team and open-source projects.</b><br><br>